-Just a few weeks ago Ray LaMontagne began his UK tour and we got tickets for not one, but two of his shows.
-The first being at O2 Apollo Manchester followed by SEC Armadillo Glasgow (review coming soon).
-I was really excited about attending the O2 Apollo Manchester to see what the accessibility was like and to share my experience whether good or bad.
+When Ray LaMontagne began his UK tour, we got tickets for not one, but two of his shows.
+The first being at O2 Apollo Manchester followed by SEC Armadillo Glasgow.
+I was really excited about attending the O2 Apollo Manchester to see what accessibility was like and to share my experience, good or bad.
 So here is my O2 Apollo Manchester wheelchair access review.

 Booking Accessible Tickets